 Possible causes of pins and needles

 Pins and needles can be a symptom of certain conditions.
-These include:

 - Raynaund's disease